 Professor of Music, Piano

-Michael Rickman has been portrayed as "a resourceful and sensitive pianist, technically in control and emotionally rewarding."
-New York Times critic Bernard Holland hailed him as "a sure and steady pianist."
-Drew Murphy of the Daytona Beach News-Journal wrote, "Michael Rickman communicated a sense of musicality, masterful technique and unswerving control that stayed with him for the entire program.
-A happy combination of the head, hand and heart, he is an intelligent, even intellectual performer. " Having achieved critical acclaim on three continents, he was described by a South American critic as "a discriminating pianist, whose masterful touch equaled the challenges of each passage" (El Mercurio-Santiago).
+Steinway Artist Michael Rickman, D.M. has been portrayed as "a resourceful and sensitive pianist, technically in control and emotionally rewarding."
+New York Times critic, Bernard Holland, hailed him as "a sure and steady pianist."
+Drew Murphy of the Daytona Beach News-Journal wrote, "Michael Rickman communicated a sense of musicality, masterful technique and unswerving control that stayed with him for the entire program... a happy combination of the head, hand and heart, he is an intelligent, even intellectual performer... " Having achieved critical acclaim on three continents, he was described by a South American critic as "a discriminating pianist, whose masterful touch equaled the challenges of each passage" (El Mercurio-Santiago).
 European critics valued his "technical precision and great tonal beauty, a performer with stylistic and nuance-rich acumen" (Saarbrücker Zeitung).
 "Michael Rickman, brilliant at the keyboard, played not as a technician, but as a musician, who lived the performance with both body and soul" (Badische Zeitung-Freiburg).
 His performances have taken him to many significant cultural centers around the world - Wagnersaal in Riga, Latvia; Alice Tully, Bruno Walter and Carnegie Halls in New York; Frutillar International Music Festival, Chile; as well as performances in Miami, Palm Beach, Philadelphia, Louisville, Kansas City, Sacramento, Toronto, London, Paris and Frankfurt.

 Additional international exposure includes appointment as visiting professor at Stetson University's sister institution, the Paedogogische Hochschule in Freiburg, Germany, in 1997.
 From 1999 through 2006, Rickman taught in the Stetson University summer program at the University of Innsbruck, Austria.
-In summer 2007, he joined the artist faculty of the prestigious Orfeo International Music Festival (formerly the Schlern Festival) in Vipiteno, Italy, as a performer and teacher.
-In October of that year he was invited to appear in a series of performances and master classes in Bolivia, assisting in the Centennial Celebration of the Bolivian National Conservatory in La Paz.
+In summer 2007, he joined the artist faculty of the prestigious Orfeo International Music Festival (formerly Schlern International Music Festival), Vipiteno, Italy, as a performer and teacher.
+In October of that year, he was invited to appear in a series of performances and master classes in Bolivia, assisting in the Centennial Celebration of the Bolivian National Conservatory in La Paz.
+In November 2014 Rickman will perform in Chile as well as serve as a member of the jury on the XLI International Musical Competition "Dr. Luis Sigel" in Vina del Mar, Chile.

-A native of Asheville, N.C., Rickman was privileged to have been a student of the late Grace Potter Carroll, herself a pupil of both Ferrucio Busoni and Theodore Leschetitzky.
-He holds degrees and a performer's certificate from Mars Hill College and the University of North Texas where he was a student of Richard Cass and Jack Roberts.
+A native of Asheville, North Carolina, Michael Rickman was privileged to have been a pupil of the late Grace Potter Carroll, herself a pupil of both Ferruccio Busoni and Theodore Leschetitzky.
+He holds degrees and the performer's certificate from Mars Hill College and the University of North Texas where he was a pupil of Richard Cass and Jack Roberts.
 He studied further with Karen Shaw of Indiana University.
-In 1978 Michael Rickman received top honors in the Theodore Leschetitzky International Competition, held at Carnegie Hall, N.Y.
-For two seasons he was resident pianist with the Petit Jean Music Festival, providing the opportunity to work with pianist Dalton Baldwin.
+In 1978, Rickman received top honors in the Theodore Leschetitzky International Competition, Carnegie Hall, New York.
+For two seasons, he was resident pianist with the Petit Jean Music Festival, providing the opportunity to work with pianist Dalton Baldwin.
 He has appeared in concert with both the Audubon and Mendelssohn String Quartets, in conjunction with the Florida International Festival.

-Rickman has performed Mozart Piano Concerti, K. 271, K. 449 and K. 595 the past three seasons with the Daytona Beach Solisti Chamber Orchestra, under the direction of Susan Pitard Acree.
-Other concerto appearances with the Florida Symphony Youth Orchestra and the Stetson University Orchestra include Mozart Concerti, K. 482, K. 488 and K. 491; Rachmaninoff Rhapsody on a Theme of Paganini and the Second Piano Concerto; Concerti of both Schumann and Grieg, and Wedding Cake by Camille Saint-Saëns.
-Rickman has performed at national conferences of both the American Musicological Society and College Music Society, and was artist-clinician at the Alabama Music Teachers Association state conference in Tuscaloosa.
+In the most recent seasons, Rickman has performed Mozart's Piano Concerti, K. 271, K. 449, K. 595, and Beethoven's Piano Concerti #1, #2, #3 and #4, with the Daytona Beach Solisti Chamber Orchestra, under the direction of Susan Pitard Acree.
+Other concerto appearances with Florida Symphony Youth Orchestra, the Florida Young Artists Orchestra and the Stetson University Orchestra include Mozart's Concerti, K. 482, K. 488 and K. 491; Rachmaninoff's Rhapsody on a Theme of Paganini and the Second Piano Concerto; Concerti of both Schumann and Grieg; and Wedding Cake and Carnival of the Animals by Camille Saint-Saëns.

-Rickman has two albums available on the Lakeside Records label, Romantic Realms, with works of Schubert and Brahms, and Romantic Realms II, with works of Robert Schumann.
-His performances can also be heard regularly on Florida Public Radio.
+Michael Rickman's recordings are available on the Lakeside Records and Clear Note labels, Romantic Realms, with works of Schubert and Brahms, and Romantic Realms II, with works of Robert Schumann.
+His performances can also be heard frequently on Florida Public Radio.

 - Twentieth century Dutch composers